 We are participating in an international learning and Implementation group on Responsible Purchasing Practice to learn and implement actions to improve the power-balance between buyer and supplier within our industry.
 We are monitoring general waste carefully and reducing/reusing where we can and in addition we have installed monitoring on our technical equipment (Trimtex Baltic) to make sure that we optimize efficiency.
+Key people in Trimtex Baltic is currently participating in a 4 month ESG Masterclass training arranged by Estonian Business and Innovation Agency and Sustinere (ESG and sustainability agency) - https://sustinere.ee/en.

-1.C.2 How is the company's strategies and action plans to work towards being responsible and sustainable followed up by senior management and the board?
+1.C.2 How is the enterprise's strategies and action plans to work towards being responsible and sustainable followed up by senior management and the board?

-CSR manager reports to the board quarterly (4 times a year) on the status of our work with becoming more sustainable.
+Director of Product and Brand reports to the board quarterly on status of our work and progress.
 By setting smart goals and adding KPIs to various departments the management will track the progress as well as evaluate the effect of these.
-Everyone in the company have been introduced to the Sustainability Strategy and are encourraged to do what they can towards acheiving these goals in within their departments.
+Everyone in the company have been introduced to the Sustainability Strategy and are encouraged to do what they can towards achieving these goals in within their departments.